new client information

 Please leave a message if I’m unavailable by phone as I may be in session with a client.
 I return all phone calls within 24 hours.

 Please inquire if you do not have insurance and your resources are limited.
 Be Well Michigan Counseling Services provides counseling to all clients regardless of ability to pay.

 Fees are due at each session unless previous arrangements have been made.
 All major debit/credit cards are accepted for payment as well as HSA and FSA plans.
 A form of payment on file (credit, debit, health savings card) is required for me to schedule a session with you.

-You may be eligible to receive reimbursement for counseling sessions if your insurance plan offers out-of-network benefits.
+You may be eligible to receive reimbursement for counseling sessions if your insurance plan offers out-of-network benefits and we are not in network.
 Be sure to mention if you have out-of-network benefits and we can discuss your options.